papadavis47/comfortablefeelingdumb-blog/content/blog/no-design-calvary/index.md

 #### CSS vs Design 🆘

-Recently, I began working through Josh Comeau's brilliant CSS course - ["CSS for JavaScript Developers](https://css-for-js.dev/).
+Recently, I began working through Josh Comeau's brilliant CSS course - ["CSS for JavaScript Developers"](https://css-for-js.dev/).

-It has unlocked for me things about CSS that I have just barely understood - or have never really understood at all.
-Going through the lessons slowly has given me an appreciation of how much there is to know about styling things on the web.
+The course has unlocked for me things about CSS that I have just barely understood in the past - or have never really understood at all.
+Going through the lessons slowly has given me an appreciation of how much there is to know about styling content for a browser.
 I knew it was difficult, ofcourse.
-I have been struggling through CSS since I first began to learn to code four years ago.
+I have been struggling through CSS, with mixed results, since I first began to learn to code four years ago.
+Not terrible CSS, but not particularly good, either.

 **CSS for JavaScript Developers** is jam packed with information.
-Each module of the course has made clear to me **several things** that I have mentally skimmed over many times - all the while hoping for the best as I skimmed.
+Each module of the course has made clear **several things** that I have mentally skimmed over many times - all the while hoping for the best as I skimmed.

 I first came across Comeau's work this past summer.
 Not only is he a very good developer - but he is also a darn good designer - albeit not a full time designer.
 Somehow he has acquired those skills over time.